dotnet/AspNetCore.Docs/aspnet/mvc/overview/older-versions-1/nerddinner/create-a-database.md

 We now have two tables within our database.
 Our last schema design step will be to setup a "one-to-many" relationship between these two tables – so that we can associate each Dinner row with zero or more RSVP rows that apply to it.
 We will do this by configuring the RSVP table's "DinnerID" column to have a foreign-key relationship to the "DinnerID" column in the "Dinners" table.

 To do this we'll open up the RSVP table within the table designer by double-clicking it in the server explorer.
-We'll then select the "DinnerID" column within it, right-click, and choose the "Relationshps…" context menu command:
+We'll then select the "DinnerID" column within it, right-click, and choose the "Relationships…" context menu command:

 ![](create-a-database/_static/image12.png)